rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * bookmarkstarwhenswitchingtabs  <--- takes a while for star to change to filled in or not filled in
 * quickheal
 * quickhealproblem <---- known problem since at least FF62
+* nlwebcompat <--- digid and other specific to the netherlands web compatibility problems